* Sales growth strongest in EMEA, Americas

 * Kering could seek to offload Puma in 2018 - report

-* Shares down 0.6 percent after big rally last week (Adds details, background)
+* Shares down 2 percent after big rally last week (Releads, adds CEO comments)

-BERLIN, Oct 24 (Reuters) - A new collection from singer Rihanna helped drive sales growth at German sportswear company Puma, which last week raised its outlook for 2017 sales and operating earnings.
+BERLIN, Oct 24 (Reuters) - Puma expects gross margins to be squeezed by discounting in the fourth quarter, despite a new collection from singer Rihanna helping the German sportswear company raise its 2017 sales and operating earnings outlook.

-Puma said third-quarter sales rose a currency-adjusted 23 percent in Europe, Middle East and Africa, 16 percent in the Americas and 10 percent in Asia/Pacific.
+Puma said on Tuesday that third-quarter sales rose a currency-adjusted 23 percent in Europe, Middle East and Africa, 16 percent in the Americas and 10 percent in Asia/Pacific.

 Like its German rival Adidas, which reports results on Nov.
 9, Puma has been enjoying a revival in the U.S. market, as shoppers snap up its retro styles instead of basketball shoes, hurting Under Armour and Nike.